Web design · SEO & SEA · Branding

 We are hosting the content of our website at the following provider:

-The provider is the IONOS SE, Elgendorfer Str.
-57, 56410 Montabaur, Germany (hereinafter referred to as: IONOS).
-Whenever you visit our website, IONOS records various logfiles along with your IP addresses.
-For details, please consult the data privacy policy of IONOS: https://www.ionos.de/terms-gtc/terms-privacy.
+The provider is IONOS SE, Elgendorfer Str.
+57, 56410 Montabaur (hereinafter referred to as IONOS).
+When you visit our website, IONOS collects various log files, including your IP addresses.
+Please refer to the IONOS privacy policy for details: https://www.ionos.de/terms-gtc/terms-privacy.

-We herewith advise you that the transmission of data via the Internet (i.e., through e-mail communications) may be prone to security gaps.
-It is not possible to completely protect data against third-party access.
+We would like to point out that data transmission over the internet (e.g. in email communications) may be subject to security vulnerabilities.
+It is not possible to protect data completely from third-party access.

 The data processing controller on this website is: